smashedr/alexa-gdax/README.md

 ## Short Skill Description

-Connect GDAX to Alexa for Account Overview and Values
+Connect GDAX to Alexa for detailed account information.

 ## Full Skill Description

 Get GDAX.com account information with Alexa.
-Can give you an accounts overview currently.
-Will eventually be able to query individual accounts, and get their value in USD (if not USD).
-More features available upon request.
+This Skill is in development and more features are being added every day.
+Features also available upon request.

+Currently available features:

+- Get an account over of all accounts.
+- Get 24 hour stats for any supported currency.
+- Get your total value of all accounts in USD based on the last price.

 ## Phrases

-- Alexa, ask GDAX for account stats
 - Alexa, ask GDAX for account overview
-- Alexa, ask GDAX for an accounts overview
+- Alexa, ask GDAX for litecoin details
+- Alexa, ask GDAX how much my account is worth

 ## Keywords

-GDAX.com,gdax-alexa,GDAX Alexa,GDAX.com Alexa
+GDAX.com,gdax-alexa,GDAX Alexa,GDAX.com Alexa, cryptocurrency, crypto currency, crypto, bitcoin, litecoin, ethereum, bitcoin cash